Dealing with casting in dance can be a challenge…

 In college, my best friend Alice was consistently cast in better roles than me.
 Beyond being close friends, we were the same height with similar body shapes.
 It got to a point where I expected that outcome and reinforced the story in my head: “She’s just better than me, there’s really nothing I can do about it.”

 When we started auditioning for companies, I began to realize that I was basing my thoughts about myself on the opinions of one group of people: my college professors.
-The artistic staff at every company Alice and I auditioned for assessed our abilities in totally different ways.
+What I failed to notice is that the artistic staff at every company Alice and I auditioned for assessed our abilities in totally different ways.

 Remember that every role, no matter how small, is an opportunity to grow.